gardener/gardener/docs/concepts/scheduler.md

 Only an operator with the necessary RBAC can update this binding manually.
 This can be done by changing the `.spec.seedName` of the shoot.
 However, if a different seed is already assigned to the shoot, this will trigger a control-plane migration.
 For required steps, please see [Triggering the Migration](../usage/control_plane_migration.md#triggering-the-migration).

 ## `spec.seedName` Field in the `Shoot` Specification
-Similarly to the `.spec.nodeName` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedName` field.
+Similar to the `.spec.nodeName` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedName` field.
 If this field is set on creation, the shoot will be scheduled to this seed.
 However, this field can only be set by users having RBAC for the `shoots/binding` subresource.
 If this field is not set, the `scheduler` will assign a suitable seed automatically and populate this field with the seed name.

 ## `seedSelector` Field in the `Shoot` Specification

-Similarly to the `.spec.nodeSelector` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedSelector` field.
+Similar to the `.spec.nodeSelector` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedSelector` field.
 It allows the user to provide a label selector that must match the labels of the `Seed`s in order to be scheduled to one of them.
 The labels on the `Seed`s are usually controlled by Gardener administrators/operators - end users cannot add arbitrary labels themselves.
 If provided, the Gardener Scheduler will only consider as "suitable" those seeds whose labels match those provided in the `.spec.seedSelector` of the `Shoot`.